thomas-alectio/AlectioSDK/examples/topic_classification/README.md

     n: xn
 }
 ```
-where $xi$ is the integer class label of sample $i$ predicted by the model.
+where `xi` is the integer class label of sample `i` predicted by the model.

 The value of `labels` looks like
 ```python